 Safety, Security & Risk

-When heated and burned, it decomposes, producing toxic and corrosive gases containing nitrogen oxides.Reacts violently with strong acids and strong oxidizing agents.Risk of fire and explosion.The substance is a moderately strong base.Attacks copper, aluminum, their alloys and rubber.
+When heated and burned, it decomposes, producing toxic and corrosive gases containing nitrogen oxides.It reacts violently with strong acids and strong oxidizing agents, posing a fire and explosion hazard.The substance is a moderately strong base.It attacks copper, aluminum, their alloys, and rubber.